casualic/Element22/README.md

 Given JSON specification of CAT Industry member schema (IM-Schema-v2.2.json) we complete the following tasks:

 1. Use python to extract data definitions for each CAT event and save it to a spreadsheet.
-Format of the spreadsheet shall be as follows:

-2. Review data type definitions and propose compatible MariaDB data types in a spreadsheet formatted as follows:
+2. Review data type definitions and propose compatible MariaDB data types in a spreadsheet.

-3. Propose a relational data model to accommodate CAT event data requirements (just entities and Primary/Foreign Keys) Submitted high-level text description of entities and relationships between them.
+3. Proposed a relational data model to accommodate CAT event data requirements (just entities and Primary/Foreign Keys) Submitted high-level text description of entities and relationships between them.

 More information about CAT can be found here: